reinvented/seafoodpie/README.md

       <li property="recipeIngredient">20 pie shells</li>
     </ul>

+You can view the results of [running the HTML through the Google Structured Data Testing Tool](https://developers.google.com/structured-data/testing-tool/?url=https://raw.githubusercontent.com/reinvented/seafoodpie/master/seafoodpie.html) to see how the data is parsed.

 ## JSON+LD

 The **[seafoodpie.json](seafoodpie.json)** file is an [JSON+LD](http://json-ld.org/) version of the recipe, using the same [Schema.org Recipe vocabulary](https://schema.org/Recipe), so that, for example, the ingredients above look like this: